kays0x/Resume/README.md

 ## Hi Recruiter!

-Hope everything is going well for you/
+Hope everything is going well!

 A quick background about myself.
 I'm a 21-year-old who decided to drop out of the University of Toronto a while back.
 I've always been a self-starter and believe that I can learn more outside of school, so I made the decision to follow my own path, even though I know it might be challenging.